“Currently Copilot shows some promise but feels more like a preview than a full release.”

 Currently, Copilot shows some promise but feels more like a preview than a full release.
 For my personal day-to-day needs, the platform’s limitations, inconsistent performance, and technical hurdles undermine its value proposition.

-That said, while I still feel that it needs to improve, it is a useful tool.
+That said, while we still feel that it needs to improve, it is a useful tool.
 If you’re willing to spend $30 per month, per user, on an annual commitment (no month-to-month option), it could be worth trying out.
 It has the potential to make your life easier by automating administrative tasks, but it really does depend on your personal and business needs.
 If you spend a lot of your time taking notes in meetings, writing documents, and making PowerPoints, then Copilot could be a great fit for you.
 However, if you spend most of your day working in Excel, then it is probably not the right tool for you.